 16.2.6 all such patent applications are diligently prosecuted having regard to all relevant circumstances; and

 16.2.7 in the event that the Contractor elects to abandon prosecution of a patent application protecting applications of the outcome of the Research (including the Foreground IP), the Contractor shall inform the Authority’s Representative as soon as reasonably practical and in any event no less than two (2) months in advance of the patent application lapsing and the Authority shall have the right but not the obligation to take assignment of the Intellectual Property associated with the application free of charge and to manage its prosecution.

-16.3 The Contractor shall permit the Authority to monitor the operation and effectiveness of the Contractor’s procedures for the management of Intellectual Property in such ways as the Authority considers reasonably necessary to ensure that any Foreground IP generated is disseminated and/or exploited for the public benefit.
-This right shall include but not be limited to the right of the Authority (or its authorised representative) to inspect and audit the Contractor’s records kept pursuant to Condition 16.4.3, subject to the Authority providing ten (10) Business Days’ written notice to the Contractor.
+16.3 The Contractor shall permit the Authority to monitor the operation and effectiveness of the Contractor’s procedures for the management of Intellectual Property in such ways as the Authority considers reasonably necessary to ensure that any Foreground IP generated is disseminated and/or exploited for the public benefit and to maximise Patient Benefit.
+This right shall include but not be limited to the right of the Authority (or its authorised representative) to inspect and audit the Contractor’s records kept pursuant to Clause 16.4.3, subject to the Authority providing ten (10) Business Days’ written notice to the Contractor.
 This right of inspection and audit may be performed once in each twelve (12) month period following the Commencement Date.

-16.4 Consistent with the good management of Intellectual Property and subject to the written agreement of the Authority, the Contractor shall use all reasonable endeavours to:
+16.4 Consistent with the good management of Intellectual Property and subject to the written agreement of the Authority, the Contractor shall:

 16.4.1 where reasonable and practicable, promote the dissemination of the Foreground IP, Arising Know How and Research Data in order to achieve Patient Benefit;